 Hyper inflammation of the lungs can increase disease severity, even in a young population lacking co-morbidities.
 These individuals, sometimes without prior medical history, end up at the ICU and require (invasive) respiratory support.
 It has been postulated that this is mediated by a dysregulated immune system, but a complete mechanistic understanding is currently lacking.
 However, it is believed that these serious COVID-19 infections are accompanied by an acute over reaction of the immune system, potentially damaging the lungs.
 This inflammation is triggered by signal molecules called cytokines (IL-6/IL-1 besides others).

 The main purpose of this KCE-funded trial, sponsored by Ghent University Hospital in collaboration with 16 participating clinical sites, is to investigate the effect of individually or simultaneously blocking IL-6 and IL-1 on critically ill patients infected with SARS-CoV-2 that are accompanied by an overreaction of the immune system.

 More details on the clinical trial can be found via the Belgian Healthcare Knowledge Center (KCE).

 Novel molecular insights and treatment options in COVID-19 patients to guide treatment of progressed disease stages, with a particular focus on patients with hypoxia that show signs of cytokine release syndrome.

 Contribution to the project

-Finally, here the effect of therapy on transcriptional programming of immune cells (single cells RNA-seq) will also be performed.
+- the effect of therapy on transcriptional programming of immune cells (single cells RNA-seq) are assessed.

-This will be the first head-to-head trial in which two distinct IL-6 blockers will be compared.
+This is the first head-to-head trial in which two distinct IL-6 blockers will be compared.
 This could severely reduce the pressure on the ICU in the short term and reduce morbidity of affected patients on the longer term.